 Part of the revenue will generally be kept by the company to reinvest into the business (for example to develop better technology, to buy other business, or to expand into new markets).

 Through these activities, it is hoped that over time the value of the company grows, and this will have a positive effect on the share price and dividends.

 Similarly, if a company is performing poorly or is subject to bad financial management or loses key staff, the residual panic in the markets can lead to the sale of company shares, resulting in a decrease in the share price.

 What is dividend imputation?

-Most companies listed on the Australian Securities Exchange pay tax on their profits before dividends are distributed to investors.
+Most companies pay tax on their profits before dividends are distributed to investors.
 In other words those dividends come to you 'tax paid'.

 Your personal tax liability will be calculated after taking into account the tax that has already been paid by the company.
 The aim is to ensure that those profits are only taxed once.
-As a result, investors on low tax rates either pay no tax on the dividends or even qualify for a tax refund, while investors on the top marginal rate of 49* per cent pay little tax on 'fully franked' dividends.
+As a result, investors on low tax rates either pay no tax on the dividends or even qualify for a tax refund, while investors on the top marginal tax rate pay little tax on 'fully franked' dividends.